WHAS Crusade for Children History

 191 agencies total

 Crusade Executive Director Bud Harbsmeier retired in December of 2000.
 Bud served the Crusade as Executive Director from 1982 to 2000 helping to raise over 61.1 million dollars.
 One of Bud’s lasting legacies is the participation of the WHAS Crusade For Children in the Kentucky Employee Charitable Campaign.
 This gives state employees the option to select the Crusade as their charity of choice for payroll deduction.
-Dan Miller was named as Bud’s predecessor.
+Dan Miller was named Bud’s predecessor.
 Dan was Program Director at WHAS TV for 11 years and had served as a Crusade Board Member and producer of the Crusade show since 1986.

 2001